bryanyee/hide-sponsored-content/README.md

 # Hide Sponsored Content
-This Chrome extension hides sponsored content on the Facebook, Yahoo and Buzzfeed websites.
+This Chrome extension hides sponsored content on the Facebook, Google, Yahoo and Buzzfeed websites.

 #How To Use